aselshall/gwh/README.md

 The take-home midterm covers weeks 1–10.
 You have 48 hours to complete it, though many students finish in under 2 hours.
 As this is an individual exam, unauthorized help, AI use such as ChatGPT, or sharing your answers with other sutdents will result in a grade of zero for this exam, and full enforcement of [FGCU Academic Integrity Policy](#Policy-for-Academic-Integrity-Violations).

 ## Project
-You are required to complete a project that involves analyzing field data to set up and calibrate groundwater models using MODFLOW for engineering design.
-Alternatively, you may propose your own project focused on labwork, fieldwork or modeling, subject to instructor approval before beginning.
-Graduate students may work individually or in groups of two.
-Undergraduates must work in groups of two or three.
+- You are required to complete a project that involves analyzing field data to set up and calibrate groundwater models using MODFLOW for engineering design.
+- Alternatively, you may propose your own project focused on labwork, fieldwork or modeling, subject to instructor approval before beginning.
+Graduate students may work individually or in a group.
 Self-directed projects may include up to five students, based on scope and instructor approval.
+You can count service learning hours while working on you self-directed project.
+Check

 ### Late Homework Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.